nbauersfeld/sma/README.md

 - clustering resp. partitioning
 - transforming of the image into the data space

-special metric implementation further the common metrics of the euclidean space, that can be used in color spaces, where color vectors have a linearity to each other (e.g. the Lab color space), where Rgb has not
+special metric implementation further the common metrics of the euclidean space, that can be used in color spaces, where color vectors have a linearity to each other (e.g. the lab color space), where rgb has not

-includes a *color* metric that directly clusters Rgb image 3d informational data vectors by a rgb > cixyz > cilab conversion
+includes a *color* metric that directly clusters rgb image 3d informational data vectors by a rgb > cixyz > cilab conversion

 includes some utilities to

-- load Bgr images into the Rgb and Lab color space
+- load bgr images into the rgb and lab color space
 - cluster images with the *ZMeans* implementation
 - mask images with the cluster results, zoom them to the mask and return color bands
 - further to transform colors into an appropriate color space for visualisation